Gauge symmetry of the 3BF theory for a generic Lie 3-group: The theory

 while varying with respect to the $3$-connection variables $\alpha^{\alpha}$, $\beta^a$, and $\gamma^A$ one gets:

 For further details see \cite{martins2011,Wolf2014,Wang2014} for the definition of the $3$-group, and \cite{Radenkovic2019} for the definition of the pure $3BF$ action.

 Choosing the convenient underlying $2$-crossed module structure and imposing the appropriate simplicity constraints onto the degrees of freedom present in the $3BF$ action, one can obtain the non-trivial classical dynamics of the gravitational and matter fields.
 A reader interested in the construction of the constrained $2BF$ actions describing the Yang-Mills field and Einstein-Cartan gravity, and $3BF$ actions describing the Klein-Gordon, Dirac, Weyl and Majorana fields coupled to gravity in the standard way, is referred to \cite{MikovicVojinovic2012,Radenkovic2019}.
 One can also introduce higher dimensional, $nBF$ actions, see for example \cite{MV2020}.
+Various properties of these models have been studied in \cite{MV2012, MV2013, MV2015}.
+Naturally, if one is interested in theories defined on a $4$-dimensional spacetime manifold, there is an upper limit on the order of the differential forms one can use to construct a $n$-connection, and in $4$ dimensions that is $n=3$.